Mailey1/HMOLS/README.md

 ## [11-HMOLS(1009)_test.ipynb](11-HMOLS(1009)_test.ipynb)

 This notebook contains my work on finding 10-HMOLS(2<sup>1009</sup>), and an unsuccessful attempt at extending to 11-HMOLS.
 It also includes lots of rough work from initially figuring out the project.
+[HMOLS(2^1009)_check.ipynb](HMOLS(2^1009)_check.ipynb) just contains some code to do a second verification that the vectors found in _11-HMOLS(1009)_test.ipynb_ do indeed work.

+## Larger Matrices and Alphabet Sizes

+In the other two notebooks, [CosetsForBiggerMatrices.ipynb](CosetsForBiggerMatrices.ipynb) and [3-Holes_Coset_Finding.ipynb](3-Holes_Coset_Finding.ipynb), I just used the allowed coset finding algorithm from _11-HMOLS(1009)_test.ipynb_ on bigger matrices for both alphabet sizes 2 and 3 to see which order of Hadamard matrices would give good cosets.